 Section I: Value Added Tax (VAT)

 Value Added Tax (VAT) is a consumption tax levied on most goods and services sold in the UK.
 Businesses collect VAT on behalf of HM Revenue and Customs (HMRC) when they make taxable supplies, including selling goods, providing services, and hiring or loaning goods.
-The standard VAT rate is currently 20%, but reduced rates of 5% and 0% apply to certain goods and services.

 1. Which Businesses Need to Register for VAT?